szuniga07/ham/README.md

 interpret(id22)$its
 #> Interpretations: ITS
 #> --------------------
-#> Note: Variable names below based on time points (or 'interruptions')
+#> Note: Some variable names below based on time points (or 'interruptions').
-#> won't match identically with the output (e.g., if time 1 = 12 months,
 #> This analysis is for a two-group, single intervention period (interruption).
 #> Positive values indicate higher intervention group values and vice-versa for:
 #> post1, txp1, ixp1, txip1, post2, txp2, ixp2, txip2.